sahib/rmlint/docs/rmlint.1.rst

   * *update_interval=number:* Number of files to wait between updates.
     Higher values use less resources.
+  * *use_unicode:* Print a nicer bar via the use of unicode characters.
+    This may not be supported by your terminal/fonts.

 * ``pretty``: Shows all found items in realtimes nicely colored.
 This formatter is activated as default.